AB5 and How it can affect you!

 3. The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.

 If a worker fails any of those three tests, they must be hired as an employee.
-This law was put in place to regulate companies such as Uber, Lyft, and Postmates.
-With that being said it does have major effect on the janitorial services industry.
-A lot of janitorial service providers tend to try and subcontract out their work, so that they can avoid the expensive Worker’s Comp fees that come with operating in any state.
+This law has a major effect on the janitorial services industry.
+Many janitorial service providers tend to try and subcontract out their work, so that they can avoid the expensive Worker’s Comp fees that come with operating in any state.

 This new law also affects the clients of these janitorial companies since even if they are able to some how bypass parts 2 and 3 of the test; they no longer have control over the level of service that they are providing to the client.
-This thus can damage the reputation of the client if their property is not being cleaned properly.
+Thiscan damage the reputation of the client if their property is not being cleaned properly.

 For more information about the law click here.